-- 12-Month Diploma Program or a 17-Month Associate Degree option
+12-Month Diploma option or a 17-Month Associate Degree Program

-- Graduates of either program will be eligible to sit for the American Association of Professional Coders (AAPC), Certified Professional Coder exam (CPC)
+Graduates of either program will be a member of the American Association of Professional Coders (AAPC), and will be eligible to sit for the Certified Professional Coder exam (CPC)

 Medical Coding is a great career opportunity for someone who wants to work behind the scenes on the business side of healthcare, instead of hands-on with patient care.

 Each time a patient receives treatment, a detailed record is maintained containing observations, medical or surgical interventions and treatment outcomes.
 Coders are responsible for assigning a code to each specific diagnosis or procedure.
 They consult classification manuals, but they also rely on their acquired knowledge of disease processes.
 Medical Coders are detail-oriented and enjoy doing research.

 Gainful Employment Disclosures